spbu-coding-2024/graphs-graphs-team-7/README.md

 To create a graph, you can click on the "Generate" button and select the number of vertices.

-To connect vertices, you can click on "Merge Vertices" on the "V" keyboard, and then click on two vertices.
+To connect vertices, you can click on "Merge Vertices" and on the "V" keyboard, and then click on two vertices.

 If you want to create an edge with a certain weight, then click on "Add Edge", then select the vertices you need and write the weight.